loke-2k/NSBL/Season-Flow.md

 Our league has simple standards.

 ## ⚙ Settings
+- Eighteen games.
-- Eighteen games; no conferences.
+- No conferences.
 - Five games series-setup in the playoffs.
 - Six total playoff teams with seeds 5 and 6 decided by the **Play-In Tournament.**